Part VIII – Beneath a Falling Sky

 “No!
 Per favo—”

 He woke up, gasping.
-He was not in Collegluno, but in the barn.
+He was not in Collegluno, the tiny village up in the hills from Acquafondata, but in the barn.
 It was still dark, but for thin shafts of light through the door.
-The air was thick with the smell of waste and the dry, bitter scent of burning flour from somewhere far off.
+The old wood weathered through the years letting through the morning light.
+The air was thick with the earthy smell of animal manure and the dry, bitter scent of burning flour from somewhere far off.

-He lay still in the straw, his breath coming back.
+He lay, without moving in the straw, his breath coming back.
 He didn’t want to wake the other boys.
 The nightmare faded, but only into another.

-The cold had settled into the mountains and to keep warm he had to lie with the other children in town who had gathered in the Rossi’s barn.
-Since the Germans had abanondoned Acquafondata last month, life had brought a new set of challenges.
-The soldiers of the French Expeditionary Corps were in many ways no less harsh than the fleeing Wermacht, and to make matters worse, the Germans, grossly undersupplied and preparing for a desperate winter had taken with them all the supplies and provisions they could handle.
-The meager portions the villagers had saved that fall were stolen.
-The goats that had not been hidden away in the forests were taken.
-Blankets, tools, medical supplies.
-Finally free from the grip of facist Italy and Germany, they now faced their most desperate trial of the war: surviving the winter of ’44 with barely any supplies.
+The cold had settled into the mountains and to keep warm he had to lie with the other children in town who had gathered in the Rossis’ barn.
+Since the Germans had abandoned Acquafondata a month ago, life had brought a new set of challenges.
+The soldiers of the French Expeditionary Corps were in many ways no less harsh than the fleeing Wermacht, and to make matters worse, the Germans, grossly undersupplied and preparing for a desperate winter had taken with them all the goods and provisions they could handle.
+The meager stores of food the villagers had saved that fall had been plundered.
+The invaders took their blankets, their tools, their medical supplies, and any goats that had not been hidden in the forests.
+Finally free from the grip of fascist Italy and Germany, they now faced their most desperate trial of the war: surviving the winter of ’44 with barely any of what they needed to live.

-The barn where the eight boys slept smelled of stale hay, goats, and urine from the buckets they used overnight.
-Some families had hidden in nearby caves when the Germans took the town, but most had returned, seeking refuge together now that the snow had come down hard.
-The Germans, afraid of being trapped as the Allies pushed closer, used the storm as cover for their retreat.
+The barn where the eight boys slept smelled of stale hay, goats, and urine from the buckets they used to relieve themselves at night.
+Some families had hidden in nearby caves when the Germans took the town, but most had returned, seeking refuge together now that the snow had come down hard, sharing their misery somehow made it more bearable.
+The Germans, afraid of being trapped as the Allies pushed closer, used the worsening winter as cover for their retreat, finally allowing the villagers to return to their homes.

 What should have been a peaceful winter scene had turned to chaos.
-The Germans broke down doors, raided pantries, and took what little the villagers had saved for the winter.
-Marco had watched from the edge of the woods that grey December afternoon, snow falling, as some of the braver—or more foolish—townspeople tried to stop the soldiers.
+Before the Germans left, they broke down doors, raided pantries, and took what little the villagers had saved for the winter.
+Marco had watched from the edge of the woods that gray December afternoon, snow falling, as some of the braver – or more foolish – townspeople tried to stop the soldiers.

-He remembered Marta the baker, wrestling for a sack of flour.
-The soldier slapped her hard enough to send her to the ground before he hauled away the last of her stock.
+He had seen Marta the baker wrestle the enemy for a sack of flour.
+The soldier slapped her hard enough to send her to the ground before he hauled away the last of her supply.

 And then they were gone.
 Marco watched the last truck disappear down the mountain road to the north.
-He felt relief.
+He felt an enourmous relief.
+The oppressors were gone.
 Finally.
-The oppressors were gone.

-For the first time in weeks, the villagers gathered in the streets.
-They laughed, spoke freely, and moved without fear.
+For the first time in weeks, the villagers gathered in the streets to laugh, speak freely, and move without fear.
 They broke what little bread they had and shared their stories.
-A group of old men gathered in the bar, passing around a bottle of grappa one had hidden from the Germans.
-It warmed them as they talked about peace—a fragile thing they barely remembered.
+Old men gathered in the bar, passing around a bottle of grappa one of them had successfully hidden from the Germans.
+It warmed them as they talked about peace – a fragile thing they barely remembered.

-It had been over 20 years since Mussolini came to power.
+It had been over twenty years since Mussolini came to power.
 The boys in town had never known peace.
 The old men could remember it, but barely.

 But a new enemy was coming.
 Even as they drank their grappa, the snow was coating the streets of Acquafondata in a white blanket.
 The old men sat by the window and watched the snow fall, lit up by the oil lamps in the plaza.